 - 57 schools

 - 9 local districts, as well as several charter and independent schools.

 We estimate the cumulative impact of this kind of teacher support since 2009 has reached over 23,000 students with improved science education.

 We've witnessed how science notebooks have improved the teaching practice of more than 200 teachers participating in TISS.
 Based on years of experience training upper elementary school teachers in the Bay Area, we've designed a how-to resource for teachers everywhere to illustrate how you can easily and successfully integrate science notebooks into your own classroom.

 After using this resource, you'll be able to use science notebooks for scientific meaning-making!

 This summer, we're inviting K-5 teachers for a 2-week Academy on using science and systems thinking to tackle environmental problems.
 Join us!

-The Teacher Institute on Science and Sustainability is generously supported by an anonymous donor; Hearst Endowment for Science Education; Pisces Foundation, and Union Bank Foundation.
+The Teacher Institute on Science and Sustainability is also generously supported by an anonymous donor, the Hearst Endowed Fund for Science Education, and Union Bank Foundation.